Become an Advocate

 BDPF

-The Bradford and District Disabled Peoples Forum held their launch event in April 2006 following widespread consultation with disability groups.
+The Bradford and District Disabled Peoples Forum decided in 2021 to rebrand itself to The Disabled Peoples Action Group (DPAG) following widespread consultation with disability groups.

-The forum have developed a steering group which has met regularly since April 2006 and includes representation from people representing the widest definition of disability including physical disability, mental health, learning disability, sensory impairment and long term life limiting conditions.
+The group have a dedicated steering group which has meets regularly and includes representation from people representing the widest definition of disability including physical disability, mental health, learning disability, sensory impairment and long-term life limiting conditions.
 The forum now includes other groups.

-The Bradford & District Disabled Peoples Forum Values are:
+The Disabled Peoples Action Group Values are: –

 • To seek to ensure that disabled people are represented on a wide range of strategic, ‘decision making’ bodies across the district.